tiandiao123/Pix2PixHD-TensorFlow/README.md

 git clone https://github.com/tiandiao123/Pix2PixHD-TensorFlow
 cd Pix2PixHD-TensorFlow
 ```
-2. The data set I am using is shared in public, but you can create your own data sets, and change pipeline, it will be good to go!
+2. The data set I am using is not shared in public, but you can create your own data sets, and then change the data pipelines, it will be good to go!

 3. Train
 ```